shazChaudhry/vagrant/README.md

 -	Run ```vagrant up``` command which will setup a Docker swarm mode cluster; 1xMaster and 1xWorker
   - ```vagrant ssh node1``` to log into the master node
   - ```vagrant ssh node2``` to log into the worker node
 - Portainer is available at [http://node1:9090](http://node1:9090).
-This UI was provisioned as part of running the "vagran upt" command.
+This UI was provisioned as part of running the "vagran up" command.
 Portainer documentation is [here](https://hub.docker.com/r/portainer/portainer/) on github.